jbmaillet/syscall_capability_audit/README.md

 	  -d topleveldir, --directory topleveldir
 	                        Top level source code directory.
 	  -l, --listing         List managed syscalls and corresponding capabilities.
+	  -m, --mandatory_only  Output only syscalls for which a capability is madatory.
+Note that this will also include system(3), syscall(2) and the exec*(2) family, for which no capability is strictly speaking mandatory, but which always require careful inspection.
+This will also include calls such as to set*uid(2) and set*gid(2), which for any meaningful purpose require capabilities too.
 	  -i ig1,ig2,..., --ignore ig1,ig2,...
 	                        Comma separated list of syscalls to ignore This may be usefull if source code uses custom function or method